brothergbk/My-subliminal/README.md

 ## Configuration

-Settings are automatically saved to `subliminal_settings.json` in the app directory and loaded on startup.
+Settings and categories are automatically saved to `subliminal_settings.json` in the app directory and loaded on startup.

+**Version 2.0** saves both your settings and all your categories with their word lists, so everything persists between sessions.

 ## Dependencies